o1iv3r/CIexamplePkg/README.md

 ```

-To see the new function in action run "Install and Restart" from the Build tab:
+To see the new function in action run "Install and Restart" from the "Build" tab:

 ```{r eval=FALSE}
 add(7,2)
 ```

-We'll now add more functionality:
+We'll now add more functionality.
+Note that one should always refer to the package of a function using "::".
+If you don't do this, the check later gives an error.
+Thus we refer to all ggplot functions with `ggplot2::fun()`.

 ```{r eval=FALSE}
 add <- function(a,b,plot=FALSE) {